 Once you have a nice rub you want to spread it all over the pork leg.
 Then place this inside the slow cooker on top of the onions.

 Fill up the slow cooker, to the top of the meat, with boiling water.
 This will create a stock with the stock cubes already placed instead.
+Add your fresh stock here if you’re using fresh stock.
 It is ok for meat to be sitting outside of the water but be aware that you will want to turn it frequently or you may have slightly different textures to the meat.

-Cook on high for the first 4 hours (not essential) and then turn down to low for the remaining 8 hours.
+Cook on high for the first 4 hours (if possible).
+Then turn down to low for the remaining 8 hours.
 You can cook this for 16 hours on low if you would prefer, basically the longer the better.

-Once the meat has finished cooking you can either discard the liquid and onions or save them as the base of a sauce.
+Once the meat has finished cooking you can save the stock and onions as the base for a lovely gravy.

-In total my 1.5 kilo joint made enough meat for two main meals (for two), two days sandwiches (for two), the crackling you see above and I froze leftovers for three pizza nights in the future.
-We were generous with our portions too.
+In total my 1.5 kilo joint made enough meat for two main meals (for two), two days sandwiches (for two), the crackling you see above.
+I also froze leftovers for three pizza nights in the future.
 I was very pleased with the amount of meals we got for just £4.50 worth of meat and a few store cupboard ingredients.